Goldenrevolver/ValheimMiniMods/CapeAndTorchResistanceChanges/CapeAndTorchResistanceChanges/Package/README.md

 Troll hide cape:
 - 5% increased movement speed
-- resistant to wet debuff
+- very resistant to wet debuff (immune to rain)
 - additionally it's no longer a part of the troll armor set, making it a 3 piece set

 Linen cape: